gfanucchi21/RNA-Seq/README.md

 # RNA-Seq
-Scripts for RNA-Seq analysis
+Scripts for RNA-Seq analysis.

 ## Project description
-This project has been created to analyse the RNA-Seq data from Drosophila cells
+This project has been created to analyse the RNA-Seq data from Drosophila cells.

 ## Analysis steps
 - Sequencing reads are aligned to the Drosophila melanogaster genome using Hisat2